isabella232/SC_CosminPupaza/For Instructor/FBSnapshotTestCase/color picker.md

 }
 ```

 Now switch back to your `Tests` class and add the `testLabelsAppearance()` test method to it.
-Set the framework's `usesDrawViewHierarchyInRect` property  to `true` first in order to render the view's hierarchy properly and enable the `UIAppearance` proxy.
+Set the framework's `usesDrawViewHierarchyInRect` property  to `true` first in order to render the view's hierarchy properly and enable the `UIAppearance` proxy while testing.
 Then load the view controller's view and test the labels by adding an identifier to each label test function call.

 ```
 func testLabelsAppearance() {